 1. It is important to check in with your doctor or obstetrician before booking your holiday.
 Listen to their concerns, because they will most likely have some.
 Remember you are an adult, and while it is important to take their recommendations seriously, you are free to choose what is best for you and your baby.

-5. It is recommended that pregnant women avoid altitudes above 3,658 metres; so leave those destinations located at high altitude for another day.
+5. It is recommended that pregnant women avoid altitudes above 3,658 meters; so leave those destinations located at high altitudes for another day.

 Travel and Pregnancy | Second Trimester Symptoms

 The fact of the matter is, that each person experiences their second trimester of pregnancy very differently from the next.

 However generally most women feel the ‘best’ in their second trimester (14 weeks to 27 weeks) and therefore it is typically the best trimester to travel in.
 Do be aware though that you will look and feel very different at the start of your second trimester compared to the end.

 At the start, your bump will be pretty small, but you might still have some leftover symptoms from the first trimester.

 Towards the end of your trimester, your bump will be very clearly visible, you will probably feel pretty good, but maybe be more uncomfortable on the flights.
 So keep these pointers in mind when you choose to travel during pregnancy.

 - Morning sickness should be behind you!
 YAY!!!!
 I really struggled with the first trimester in regards to the exhaustion and nausea levels!
 For most women, around week 14, your nausea will slowly start easing off!
 YES!